+The property owner will have to provide evidence of exclusive occupation to the satisfaction of Council.
 Evidence of exclusive occupation will include the signing of a statutory declaration together with any other supportive documentation.
-Council's GIS aerial photograph records will also provide information.
+Council's GIS aerial photograph records may also be used to provide information for this purpose.

-When a property owner can demonstrate exclusive occupation of a non-Council titled road or reserve for 15 years or longer and the purchase price of a parcel of land is substantially higher than the cost of an adjoining owner acquiring the land via an adverse possession claim (where adverse possession claim criteria are satisfied) the purchase price may, be discounted to an amount equal to adverse possession costs (estimated at \$9,000 as at the date of adoption of this policy).
-This amount will be reviewed annually to ensure it reflects the current costs of an adverse possession claim
+When a residential property owner can demonstrate exclusive occupation of a non-Council titled road or reserve for 15 years or longer and the purchase price of a parcel of land is substantially higher than the cost of an adjoining owner acquiring the land via an adverse possession claim (where adverse possession claim criteria are satisfied) the purchase price may, be discounted to an amount equal to adverse possession costs (estimated at \$9,000 as at the date of adoption of this policy).
+This amount will be reviewed annually to ensure it reflects the current costs of an adverse possession claim.